 It was bound to happen.
 With the legalization of medical marijuana and substances made from marijuana, people are making claims about what cannabis can cure.
-It goes beyond arthritis to include every ailment that is common to man.
+It goes beyond simple aches and pains to include every ailment and life-threatening disease.
 We must beware of medical miracle cure claims.
-Entrepreneurs are going beyond legitimate testimonies of over-the-counter supplements, with advertisements like this one:

-This very public duo is being trumped by religious figures who are claiming that miracle oils have come from God, and that they have special powers to cure things that the medical establishment deems hopeless.
+Religious figures have promoted miracle oils from God that they claim to have special powers to cure things that the medical establishment deems hopeless.
 In our January 12 post, we talked about witches and the problems with the translation of biblical words.
-What your translation of the Bible may call witches or witchcraft were actually people who claimed to have magic miraculous cures for every ailment possible.
+What your translation of the Bible may call witches or witchcraft were actually people who claimed to have magic, miraculous cures for every ailment possible.
 In Acts 8:9-11, we read about a man named Simon, who had quite a business going with this type of activity, and there are examples in the Old Testament.

 It is a wonderful thing if some natural substance or diet can help a person with their ailments.
-There is certainly no problem with people making a business out of selling these products, but beware of medical miracle cure claims for “a wide range of diseases, mental disorders and conditions.”
+There is certainly no problem with people making a business out of selling these products but beware of hyper-sensationalized claims of miracle cures.

 As I write this, I have a family member who is dying of cancer.
 Hospice is caring for him, and he has only a few more days to live.
 What started as prostate cancer has gone to bone cancer and a massive brain tumor.
 When the bone cancer was detected, the family member was taken to a marijuana clinic where he was placed on a treatment of marijuana compounds and a strict diet endorsed by some religious leaders.
 This treatment went on for many weeks.